 High alkalinity can cause cloudy water by allowing pH to bounce, enabling precipitation of calcium and decreased chlorine effectiveness as previously mentioned.

 Alkalinity should be adjusted to be within acceptable levels.

-High levels of calcium can react with high pH to cloud water as noted above, and if left untreated it can also cause scaling.
-High calcium levels can also cause clouding when water temperatures are above 85 degrees fahrenheit.
+High levels of calcium can react with high pH to cloud water and if left untreated it can also cause scaling.
+High calcium levels can also cause clouding when water temperatures are above 85 degrees Fahrenheit.

 Calcium hardness can be lowered by replacing a portion of your water, assuming you do not have a high level of calcium in your fill water.

 Pump Run Time

 Your pump should run long enough each day to filter the debris and fine particles from your water.
 On average, typical run times are anywhere from 8 to 12 hours per day depending on the size of your pool (or spa) and your specific equipment.